Sandip-Khatri/java-lab2-sem3/README.md

 - MySQL Connector/J JDBC driver added to the project classpath.
 - A MySQL database with the following table:

+In the  YourNameLabApp.java file I have kept name as Your Nmame student ID has student id and date has date.

 Note: Somer Codes has been generated through Ai.
 I have also used websites like W3Schools for the research process.
 Author